eericzzhao/cse15l-lab-reports/LabReport2.md

 ## Part 3:

 While extremely finicky to set up, learning to set an SSH key for easy access to sign into my account on a local device without needing to type in the password.
+I also learned a bit more about how handle methods worked and how they are set up.